The World is Transformed by Asking Questions

 The world is transformed by asking questions, not by providing answers.

-Politics, religion, and even philosophy, have promised us the answers for millennia.
-But the value of the answers delivered has always been contextual and temporary.
+Politics, religion, and philosophy have promised us the answers for millennia.
+However, the value of these answers is always contextual and temporary.

-There is no answer that will last forever.
-[Though there might be questions that do.]
+No answer will last forever.
+[Though some questions might.]
 For as long as we can think, we would have questions.
-The moment we stop having questions is the moment we stop being human and become stupid robots.
-I say stupid because contemporary computers can still give you only answers.
-But they cannot ask any intelligent questions.
-And it is precisely our ability to ask great questions that makes us human.
-[Going on a tangent – being able to ask intelligent questions is a good Turing Test for a “thinking” machine.]
+The moment we stop having questions is when we stop being human and become stupid robots.
+I say stupid because contemporary computers can provide answers but cannot ask intelligent questions.
+It is our ability to ask profound questions that defines our humanity.
+[As a side note, the ability to ask thoughtful questions is a good Turing Test for a ‘thinking’ machine.]”

 It is far easier to provide answers than to ask questions because it takes more intelligence to ask a good question than to give an OK answer.
 And so, if intelligence is asking questions that others did not think of, then, genius is perhaps asking questions that others could not even think of.
 [For example, Albert Einstein’s general theory of relativity overthrew 2 centuries of Newtonian physics by asking if space-time is curved and whether it is possible to observe and prove such an outlandish idea.]